Higher Certificate in Healthcare Support Practice - (Apprenticeship)

 The Higher Certificate in Healthcare Support Practice apprenticeship programme is delivered through a carefully blended mix of classroom and workplace education and training.
-Apprentices are employed full time throughout the programme so they are earning while they are learning.
+Apprentices are employed full-time throughout the programme so they are earning while they are learning.

-This Higher Certificate in Healthcare Support Practice programme aims to develop compassionate, competent and confident advanced healthcare assistant practitioners (AHAPs) who are qualified to deliver a wide range of clinical and care skills, can work autonomously, and who demonstrate the requisite interpersonal skills.
+This Higher Certificate in Healthcare Support Practice programme aims to develop compassionate, competent and confident advanced healthcare assistant practitioners (AHAPs) who are qualified to deliver a wide range of clinical and care skills, can work autonomously, and demonstrate the requisite interpersonal skills.